 Have your kids find all the eggs and then let them open each one to see the real value and look of the amount on each egg.

-Kill two birds with one stone with this activity.
 Have your kids learn how to sort money, compare numbers, and learn their alphabet at the same time.

 Learn the value of the decimal as well as the value of the money you have in your activity.
 This game simply involves a deck of cards, coins, and funny money.